cappah/NekoEngine/README.md

 **Requirements:**

-       A PC with modern graphics card capable of OpenGL 4.5  (for Windows & *nix)
+       A PC with a modern graphics card capable of OpenGL 4.5  (for Windows & *nix)
        - or -
        A Mac with OpenGL 4.1 support (anything from 2011 onwards should work; only for Mac OS)